farcloser/lepton/docs/command-reference.md

 - `--zstd`                             : Use zstd compression instead of gzip.
 Should be used in conjunction with '--oci'
 - `--zstd-compression-level=<LEVEL>`   : zstd compression level (default: 3)
-- `--zstdchunked`                      : Use zstd compression instead of gzip (a.k.a zstd:chunked).
+- `--zstdchunked`                      : Use zstd compression instead of gzip (aka zstd:chunked).
 Should be used in conjunction with '--oci'
 - `--zstdchunked-record-in=<FILE>` : read `ctr-remote optimize --record-out=<FILE>` record file. :warning: This flag is experimental and subject to change.
 - `--zstdchunked-compression-level=<LEVEL>`: zstd:chunked compression level (default: 3)
 - `--zstdchunked-chunk-size=<SIZE>`: zstd:chunked chunk size